schlopp96/PyLoadBar/README.md

 ## About

-- Useful for small intermittant pauses between console text returns, or code actions.
+- Useful for small intermittent pauses between console text returns, or code actions.

-- Customizable/optional loading and completion messages available to print to console (stdout).
+- Customizable/optional loading and completion messages are available to print to the console (stdout).

+- Messages can be customized by passing custom strings to the `msg_loading: str` and `msg_complete: str` parameters respectively.

-  - Loading message defaults to `"Loading..."`.
+  - The sequence loading message defaults to `"Loading..."`
-  - Completion message defaults to `"Done!"`.
+  - The sequence completion message defaults to `"Done!"`

+- You may apply a label to the progress bar using the `label: str` parameter (defaults to `None`).

-- Includes an _optional_ progress meter (simply change the `enable_display: bool` parameter to `False` if you wish to disable the progress meter), toggled on by default.
+  - `enable_display: bool` must be set to `True` for a label to be assigned to the progress bar.

+- The time taken to complete each iteration can be determined using the `min_iter: float` and `max_iter: float` parameters.

+  - Each iteration length is randomized to a value between `min_iter: float` and `max_iter: float` seconds.
+    - e.g. `start(min_iter=0.5, max_iter=1.5)` would take anywhere between 0.5 - 1.5 seconds to complete a single iteration.

+- Users can choose between two different loading sequences:
+  **A.** Progress-bar style loading sequence
+  **B.** Animated-text style loading sequence

+- If `enable_display: bool` is `False, the progress-bar-based sequence will not be used, and the animated text-based loading sequence will be used instead.

+- The desired loading sequence **can be toggled** using the `enable_display: bool` parameter.

+- The text-based loading sequence displays the loading message followed by incrementing dots, all printed to the same line

 ---